artisansdk/cqrs/readme.md

 ### How to Invalidate Queries from Commands

-<span style="color:red">Documenation in progress.
+<span style="color:red">Documentation in progress.
 Please excuse the mess and consider contributing a pull request to improve the documentation.</span>

 ## Queries